apify/actor-scraper/cheerio-scraper/README.md

 ## Page function
 Page function is a single JavaScript function that enables the user to control the Scraper's operation, manipulate the visited pages and extract data as needed.
+The code runs in Node.js 10.
-It is invoked with a `context` object containing the following properties:
+The function is invoked with a `context` object containing the following properties:

 ```js